-I have a Masters in Global Affairs from Tsinghua University in China, where I studied as a Schwarzman Scholar.
-My capstone project here focused on how Chinese firms like Huawei operate in Africa primarily as the COVID-19 pandemic unfolded.
+I have a Master's in Contemporary Chinese Studies from the University of Oxford and a Master's in Global Affairs from Tsinghua University in China, where I studied as a Schwarzman Scholar.

 When not working, I enjoy running, playing tennis, reading about business successes/failures and working on advancing the prospects of black women in the workplace.

 Awards & Scholarships

 Vice Chancellor's Award for Academic Excellence (Durham University)

 English, Yoruba and Chinese Mandarin (HSK III).

 Seminar Leader Politics of Policymaking - Blavatnik School of Government